developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 **Note: When the IE engine is used on a Windows CE device**, displaying the Settings button in this way might cause screen distortion when scrolling.

-**WARNING: Free-form text fields such as 'username' and 'password' can accept alpha-numeric characters only.
+**WARNING: Free-form text fields such as "username" and "password" can accept alpha-numeric characters only.
 Entering non-text characters (< > \ / " ') in these fields (except in a URL field) will corrupt the Config.xml file**.

 The on-device settings panel provides access to just a small subset of Enterprise Browser runtime settings.
 For access to all settings, please refer to the [On-device Configuration guide](/enterprise-browser/1-4/guide-OndeviceConfig).